bardius/nx-vite-react/README.md

 Sorting can be applied in all columns with default or [custom sort comparator functions][comparator_link] per column.
 Based on configuration it can be turned on/off, have custom comparator and pre-populate a sort by state.

-Multiple sorting rules can apply simultaneously.
+Multiple sorting rules can apply simultaneously with a priority order.

 #### Custom renderers